postcss/postcss/README.md

 ### Powerful Tools

 PostCSS plugins can read and rebuild an entire CSS node tree.
 With this power, plugin authors are able to create tools that would be impossible to build into preprocessors (for example, [Autoprefixer]).

 PostCSS-powered tools can do much more than transform special syntax into browser-friendly CSS.
 PostCSS plugin authors have built linters (like [doiuse] and [postcss-bem-linter]), code review tools (like [list-selectors]), and minifiers (like [csswring]).
 With [postcss-data-packer], you can create a cacheable “sprite” by moving all `data:uri` values to separate file.

 One unique example of PostCSS’s power is [RTLCSS].
 As you know, in Arabic and Hebrew, writing moves from right-to-left (RTL), instead of the more widespread left-to-right convention.
-Because a language’s directionality affects its readers' perspective, an international site’s layout needs to change for RTL users, not just its text.
+Because a language’s directionality affects its readers’ perspective, an international site’s layout needs to change for RTL users, not just its text.
 (Check out [Arabic Wikipedia] as an example.)
 The [RTLCSS] plugin effectively “mirrors” your stylesheet by swapping `left` and `right`, changing the value order in `margin` shorthands,